Notebooks-Now/submission-instructions/preparing.md

 As notebooks are submitted and published, we hope to collect additional shared resources for adding functionality in figures, animations, and more.

 :::{tip} Submit Your Notebook
-In the first half of 2024, Curvenote will helping authors to finalize and submit their notebooks to the platform directly manually.
+In the first half of 2024, Curvenote will helping authors to finalize and submit their notebooks to the platform manually.
 If you are making a submission and are unsure how to submit, please reach out to the editor or email support@curvenote.com directly.

 In the second half of 2024, a link to the submission system will be available here.
 :::